 Most importantly, we have focused on evaluating conflict resolution for middle school.
 We conducted a survey of middle school students to see their opinions on the school’s Conflict Resolution Process.
 From these results we saw that the majority of students did not know the two parts of our system, conferences and group group gatherings.
 Also, many students find conferences ineffective in middle school.
 Most participants think that they would choose to solve their problems on their own, and only use conferences if suggested by a teacher, or if the conflict is serious enough.
 “I think they are a little helpful, but sometimes we sit and talk about the same thing for and hour.”
 Another student thought that “they are geared too much to lower school and now it is an embarrassing thing if you have a conference in middle school.”
 Many people thought that conferences needed improvement because they “shouldn’t be like the lower school conferences.”
 They suggested having them be at “a time where people with “conflicts” could talk to each other without a teacher there.”
 Another revision suggestion that was common was that “there shouldn’t be a ‘process,’” and that signing up on the forms seemed shaming and awkward to middle school students.

 This survey confirmed what we already felt about conferences in middle school – that the prevailing student perception is that they aren’t helpful or necessary in middle school.
 However, after our year-long study of the Friends School CR process, we disagree, and we want to help middle school students see the positive outcomes of conferences and understand why it is a process worth engaging in, even if it doesn’t always seem like conflicts are resolved immediately.

 By the end of the year, we will have created a video for the middle school to teach students about the positive influence conferences can have, and how they are a an important tool for students to use to resolve their conflicts with each other.

-– written by FSM’s 8th grade class with support and editing by advisor Rebecca Slaby (Middle School Humanities Teacher)
+– written by FSMN’s 8th grade class with support and editing by advisor Rebecca Slaby (Middle School Humanities Teacher)